 Later with a bottle of wine for you, babe.

 So much for the easy pop songs from a handsome young jazz singer who had gotten mixed up in rock-and-roll.
-There's Milton's "darkness visible" writhing at the center of that song, something seldom seen in pop music -- especially in the days of "Do you believe in magic/ in a young girl's eyes?"
+There’s Milton’s “darkness visible” writhing at the center of that song, something seldom seen in pop music — rarer still in the days of “Do you believe in magic/ in a young girl’s eyes?”

 “Darkness visible.”
 That was to be a recurring image in Van Morrison’s work.
 That and a search for the light as well.